jdeath/homeassistant-addons/msrewardsfarmer_devel/README.md

 1. Click the `Save` button to store your configuration.
 1. Set your GEO and LANG if not `US` (United States) and `en` (english)
 1. Start the add-on.
 It will fail, this is ok
-1. go to /addon-configs/2effc9b9_msrewardsfarmer
+1. go to /addon-configs/2effc9b9_msrewardsfarmer_devel
-1. Edit the accounts.json with your username and password.
-Delete the second entry if there is one.
+1. Edit `/addon-configs/2effc9b9_msrewardsfarmer_devel/config.yaml`
-1. (Optional) Edit `/addon-configs/2effc9b9_msrewardsfarmer/config.yaml` to send a notification (see below)
+1. You can see the format of config.yaml in the devel branch documentation: `https://github.com/klept0/MS-Rewards-Farmer/tree/develop`
 1. Run the addon again and check the logs
 1. After confirmed working, use an automation to run this once a day